ALEHACKsp/WindowsActivator/README.md

 **You will be asked to input a version.** Simply input the number corresponding to your version of Windows and press enter.
 *If you don't know what version of windows you have, navigate to Settings->System->About and scroll to the Edition section.*

+Press `Start` once a version is selected, and Windows will be activated!

 Accept all of the dialog boxes, or press `OK` and wait for the program to finish.
 Windows is now activated!